-Naval Station Great Lakes is pleased to present its Annual Water Quality Report for the period of January 1 to December 31, 2023.
+Naval Station Great Lakes (NSGL) is pleased to present its Annual Water Quality Report for the period of January 1 to December 31, 2024.
 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide it to you and ensure it is safe to consume.

-Naval Station Great Lakes is pleased to report that last year your tap water met or exceeded all federal and Illinois state drinking water standards.
-There were no samples over the Maximum Contaminant Level (MCL) during 2023.
-However, we remain under an Agreement on Consent with the US EPA related to our aging infrastructure.
+NSGL is pleased to report that last year your tap water met or exceeded all federal and Illinois state drinking water standards.
+There were no samples over the Maximum Contaminant Level (MCL) during 2024.
+However, we remain under an Administrative Order on Consent with the United States Environmental Protection Agency (EPA) related to our aging infrastructure.
 See pages 4 and 5 for more information.

-Naval Station Great Lakes' continuing goal is to provide its consumers with a safe and dependable supply of drinking water.
-Naval Station Great Lakes wants all customers to understand that efforts are continually being made to improve the water treatment process and to protect water resources.
-In short, Naval Station Great Lakes is committed to ensuring the quality of your water.
+Our continuing goal is to provide our consumers with a safe and dependable supply of drinking water.
+NSGL wants all customers to understand that efforts are continually being made to improve the water treatment process and to protect water resources.
+In short, NSGL is committed to ensuring the quality of your water.